CrisN28/Azure-Practice-Labs/02-Azure-Virtual-Machines/01-VM-Windows/README.md

 ## Additional notes:

+>[!IMPORTANT]
-- Pre-existing network and subnet: The virtual network (Labs-Network) and the subnet (Subnet01) were set up in a prior exercise and are used in this one
+>- Pre-existing network and subnet: The virtual network (Labs-Network) and the subnet (Subnet01) were set up in a prior exercise and are used in this one.

+>[!CAUTION]
-- Security best practices: RDP access rules should never allow universal access in production setups, as this opens the system to critical security threats
+>- Security best practices: RDP access rules should never allow universal access in production setups, as this opens the system to critical security threats.